lioda/solid-design/2-ocp/README.md

 By introducing a new `MarketingReporter` we can separate features (we respect SRP! :) ) and the system is now aware of some reporter plugin.

-The new `MarketingReporter` share same interface with existing `ManagementReporter` so we can apply some polymorphism on them, and each report can be sent by `ReportSaver`.
+The new `MarketingReporter` share same interface with existing `ManagementReporter` so we can apply some polymorphism on them, and each report can be injected in `ReportSavingUseCase`.
+As an effect, we can see that `ReportSavingUseCase` obtains more focus on its responsibility (saving report).
+OCP is often a nice complement of SRP.

 ## Issue 2: Extending Existing Rule

-> - Need to compare income with objectives to compute bonuses for sales people
-> - Subclass of Reporter, using `super.createReport()` and completing it

-Accountant department wants to pay our sales people, and they may have some bonuses according to their sales target.
+Accountant department wants to pay our sales people, and they may have some bonuses.
-Objectives are proportionnel to each seller's income generation:
+Objectives are proportionnel to each seller's profit generation:

 - a fail objective gives no bonus
 - a successful objective gives the exact bonus amount
 - an outstanding performance of 200% doubles the bonus amount

-So we need to keep current report generation (which computes each sales people's income) and add it an objective comparison.
+So we need to keep current report generation (which computes each sales people's profit) and add it an objective comparison.

 ### Explanation in Code Example

+The new `Objective` class encapsulates rules about objectives (applying SRP).

 Current `ManagementReporter` implementation is used by management to compare sales people, and probably to set objectives.
 Accountant department has other needs, but based on the same calculation as manager (it would be a serious bug if both calcultations did not give the same result...)

 ### Solution: Extending Reporter

-The new class `AccountantReporter` is an extension of `ManagementReporter` which use its superclass `generateReport()` method and complete it.
+The new class `AccountantReporter` extends `ManagementReporter`.
+It uses its superclass `generateReport()` method and complete it.
 By extension we are talking about inheritance, but there are other means to do it (see the `Composition over inheritance` chapter below).

 It is important to follow the new `ManagementReporter` interface created during _Issue 1_.